New clue emerges over who stole $100 million de Kooning painting from museum 30 years ago

 Van Auker found the de Kooning behind a door in the master bedroom—as if it was being hidden from visitors to the home.

-“I honestly believe that his had been there since the day it was stolen,” he said.
+“I honestly believe that this had been there since the day it was stolen,” he said.

 Van Auker wasn’t aware that the painting he purchased was a valuable work of art, the paper reported.